Haksell/matrix/README.md

 ## todo

+- max trait for norm inf
 - functions to go from and to arrays/vectors/matrices
 - `Matrix::identity`
+- complex: dot product is inner product using conjugate transpose
+- complex: norms are also weird
 - `XxxAssign` traits
 - index + indexmut traits
 - transpose